ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 1. Click **Review** and inspect your choices.
 1. Click **Authorize**.

-## Creating service-to-service authorization for cross-account access in the UI
+## Creating authorization for cross-account access in the UI
 {: #file-s2s-auth-xaccount-ui}
 {: ui}